vexide/vexide-template/README.md

   pip install --user pros-cli
   ```

-- Close and reopen the terminal, and finish installing Vexide:
+- Close and reopen the terminal, and finish installing vexide:

   ```console
   rustup component add rust-src llvm-tools-preview cargo install cargo-pros cargo-binutils
   ```

+## Learn

+[Check out the documentation](https://vexide.dev/docs/) on the official vexide website for walkthrough-style guides and other helpful learning resources!

+An [API reference](https://docs.rs/vexide) is also provided by docs.rs.

 ## Development

 ### Compiling and uploading to a VEX V5 robot

-Use the Cargo PROS terminal utility to build and upload this Vexide project.
+Use the cargo-pros terminal utility to build and upload this vexide project.

 ```console
 cargo pros build